Dominican Republic: Economy

 During the last three decades, the Dominican economy, formerly dependent on the export of agricultural commodities (mainly sugar, cocoa and coffee), has transitioned to a diversified mix of services, manufacturing, agriculture, mining, and trade.
 The service sector accounts for almost 60% of GDP; manufacturing, for 22%; tourism, telecommunications and finance are the main components of the service sector; however, none of them accounts for more than 10% of the whole.
 The Dominican Republic has a stock market, Bolsa de Valores de la República Dominicana (BVRD). and advanced telecommunication system and transportation infrastructure.
-High unemployment and income inequality are long-term challenges.
+Informal employment and income inequality are long-term challenges.
 International migration affects the Dominican Republic greatly, as it receives and sends large flows of migrants.
 Mass illegal Haitian immigration and the integration of Dominicans of Haitian descent are major issues.
-A large Dominican diaspora exists, mostly in the United States, contributes to development, sending billions of dollars to Dominican families in remittances.
+A large Dominican diaspora exists, mostly in the United States, and Spain which contributes to development, sending billions of dollars to Dominican families in remittances.

 Remittances in Dominican Republic increased to US$4571.30 million in 2014 from US$3333 million in 2013 (according to data reported by the Inter-American Development Bank).
 Economic growth takes place in spite of a chronic energy shortage, which causes frequent blackouts and very high prices.
 Despite a widening merchandise trade deficit, tourism earnings and remittances have helped build foreign exchange reserves.
 Following economic turmoil in the late 1980s and 1990, during which the gross domestic product (GDP) fell by up to 5% and consumer price inflation reached an unprecedented 100%, the Dominican Republic entered a period of growth and declining inflation until 2002, after which the economy entered a recession.

 This recession followed the collapse of the second-largest commercial bank in the country, Baninter, linked to a major incident of fraud valued at US$3.5 billion.
 The Baninter fraud had a devastating effect on the Dominican economy, with GDP dropping by 1% in 2003 as inflation ballooned by over 27%.
 All defendants, including the star of the trial, Ramón Báez Figueroa (the great-grandson of President Buenaventura Báez), were convicted.

-According to the 2005 Annual Report of the United Nations Subcommittee on Human Development in the Dominican Republic, the country is ranked No. 71 in the world for resource availability, No. 79 for human development, and No. 14 in the world for resource mismanagement.
-These statistics emphasize national government corruption, foreign economic interference in the country, and the rift between the rich and poor.

 The Dominican Republic has a noted problem of child labor in its coffee, rice, sugarcane, and tomato industries.
 The labor injustices in the sugarcane industry extend to forced labor according to the U.S. Department of Labor.
 Three large groups own 75% of the land: the State Sugar Council (Consejo Estatal del Azúcar, CEA), Grupo Vicini, and Central Romana Corporation.

-According to the 2016 Global Slavery Index, an estimated 104,800 people are enslaved in the modern day Dominican Republic, or 1% of the population.
+According to the 2023 Global Slavery Index, an estimated 72,000 people are enslaved in the modern day Dominican Republic, mostly Haitian inmmigrants or 0.7% of the population.